hirememorey/election_game/DEVELOPER_HANDOFF.md

 - **NEW**: Improved legislation session UI with clear trading and voting phases
 - **NEW**: Added Pass Turn functionality for better user experience
 - **NEW**: Enhanced action point handling during legislation sessions
+- **Media Scrutiny Favor Logic**: Fixed to halve only the base 5 PC from Fundraise actions, with bonuses added after halving.
+This matches the intended design and ensures fair application of the effect.
+(2024-07-07)

 ## 🎯 Recommended Development Approach